—Submitted by Omotayo from Norway

 My father contacted many of his friends on my behalf.
 One time, I received an envelope encasing a letter from the president’s office; to deliver to Shell Nigeria for employment considerations.
 I still remember the letter, it had an engraved Nigeria’s coat of arms.
 I hadn’t seen such a well-designed letter.
 I travelled from Portharcourt, where I lived at the time to Lagos.
 There I and my dad went on to deliver the letter to the office of Shell’s Human Resources Director.
 I didn’t hear a word back from that office to date.

 They disappointed me…

 I’d tried quite a number of my father’s connections.
-We went to the executive vice chairman of Exxon mobile at the time for opportunity in Exxon Mobile, we even contacted the Chief Security Officer (CSO) Rivers State Government for a position in Nigeria LNG Limited (NLNG) Bonny, yet nothing.
-I applied to several companies but didn’t get a callback.
-The intriguing thing was that I was praying and at the same time “pressing the buttons” hoping to get help from my connections.
+We went to the executive vice chairman of Exxon Mobile at the time for an opportunity in Exxon Mobile.
+We even contacted the then Chief Security Officer (CSO) Rivers State Government for a position in Nigeria LNG Limited (NLNG) Bonny, yet nothing came from it.
+I applied to several companies but no one gave me a callback.
+The intriguing thing about everything was that I was praying and at the same time “pressing the buttons” hoping to get help from my connections.
 I tried every possible connection until I burned out.
-This lasted about 1yr.
+This lasted about 1 year.

 Something must be wrong with me…